pellcorp/creality-wiki/docs/eddyng.md

+## Experimental Status

+So this feature has just been released and its under active development from vvuk over at https://github.com/vvuk/eddy-ng/, so there are likely to be gotchas and issues, please bare that in mind.

 ## Where can I get help?

 Come on over to the pellcorp discord server, the `#simple-af-btteddy` channel has been setup for anyone wanting support for btt eddy.